-It doesn’t matter who the villain ends up being in your Christmas-themed murder mystery; as with any murder, it’s the laughs you have together as a team that almost makes solving the mystery itself entirely redundant!
-This team-building problem-solving activity is not to be forgotten quickly.
+It doesn’t matter who the villain ends up being in your murder mystery; as with any murder, it’s the laughs you have together as a team that almost makes solving the mystery itself entirely redundant!
+This is a great problem solving activity that won’t be forgotten any time soon.
 We’re sure you know the age-old saying; “it doesn’t matter who ended up killing who; the real journey was the friends we made along the way.”
 Or something to that effect.
 We might be paraphrasing, just a little.

 3) Great British Baking Challenge

 There’s truly nothing like a little bit of sweet-toothed competition to bring a group of people that little bit closer together!
 In honour of British television staple The Great British Bake Off, the lovely team at Off Limits has put their own spin on the format by organizing a Great British Baking Challenge for your team members to take part in.
 So, prepare yourself, and get ready to frost, whip, slice and (eventually…) eat your way to victory against your sugar-rush-ready competitors!